 “Seeing [Africa] again could not be living it again.
-You can always rediscover an old path and wander over it, but the best you can do then is to say, “Ah, yes, I know this turning!”—or remind yourself that, while you remember that unforgettable valley, the valley no longer remembers you.”
-I remembered our old high school corridors with the built-in lockers, but they no longer remembered me.
+You can always rediscover an old path and wander over it, but the best you can do then is to say, ‘Ah, yes, I know this turning!’—or remind yourself that, while you remember that unforgettable valley, the valley no longer remembers you.”
+I know what she means.
+Revisiting our old high school, I remembered the corridors with the built-in lockers, but they no longer remembered me.

 She said this preparing for her flight across the Atlantic alone, but her descriptions of other flights were even more scary.